What Does A Sacristan Do?

 - Cleaning and making sure all the vessels, vestments, furnishings, etc. are in good condition and available.

 - Maintaining a supply of host and wine.

 - Cleaning of the Altar cloths and laundering of the purificators and hand towels (a Ministry of the Sacristans)

-- Seasonal tasks including the Blessing of the Hay during Advent, many tasks throughout Holy Week including behind the scene assistance when RCIA candidates are received into the Church.
+- Seasonal tasks include the Blessing of the Hay during Advent, and many tasks throughout Holy Week including behind the scene assistance when OCIA candidates are received into the Church.